earth-mover/icechunk/spec/icechunk_spec.md

 ### File Layout

 The state file can be stored separately from the rest of the data or together with it.
-The rest of the data files in the store must be kept in a directory with the following structure.
+The rest of the data files must be kept in a directory with the following structure.

 - `$ROOT` base URI (s3, gcs, file, etc.)
 - `$ROOT/state.json` (optional) state file